AElfProject/AElf/docs/Introduction/quickstart.md

     dotnet build AElf.CLI --configuration Release
     ```

 Secondly navigate into the **aelf** directory to generate the nodes account (key pair) with AElfs command line tool.
-Before this, it's usefull for you to define the following env variable:

-    ```bash
-    export AELF_CLI_DATADIR=<path_to_datadir_folder>
-    ```

-this variable is used by our CLI tool, it's usefull to define it now as it will rarely change.
-This folder is the **data directory**, it will contain (amongst other things) the key we're about to generate.

 For this tutorial we also recommend you alias the cli:

     ```bash
     alias aelf-cli="dotnet AElf.CLI/bin/Release/netcoreapp2.2/AElf.CLI.dll"